What is the Police National Computer (PNC)?

-The PNC stands for Police National Computer.
-It is the primary national police computer system in the United Kingdom and is used for facilitating investigations and sharing information of both national and local significance.
+The PNC is a national database of information available to all police forces, law enforcement agencies and other specified bodies throughout UK.
+It is used for facilitating investigations and sharing information of both national and local significance.
 The system provides intelligence to police and other criminal justice or law enforcement agencies by holding extensive information on people, vehicles, crimes and property.
-It is accessible over a secure network, within seconds and from thousands of terminals across the country at any time.
+It is accessible over a secure network within seconds and from thousands of terminals across the country at any time.
 This now includes mobile data checking at the scene of a crime or investigation.

 Background of the PNC